quasarframework/quasar-framework.org/source/components/addressbar-color.md

 Newer mobile browsers have the ability to specify a color for the addressbar, like in the example below.

 > **Note 1.** There isn't yet a Web standard for this so it won't work for all mobile browsers.
 > **Note 2.** This applies when building a website only.
-For coloring top bar on a mobile app (built with Cordova wrapper), please refer to [Cordova plugins](https://cordova.apache.org/plugins/).
+For coloring top bar on a mobile app (built with Cordova wrapper), please refer to [cordova-plugin-statusbar](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-statusbar/).

 ![Mobile Addressbar Coloring](/images/mobile-address-bar-colors.jpg "Mobile Addressbar Coloring")